CSC3100/Swing/README.md

 <br>

 ## Paint Application
 This is a drawing app that lets you create circles, rectangles, and other shapes in a range of colors.
 It serves as a demonstration of Swing widgets and listeners in action.
+The graphical user interface (GUI) is depicted below (version 1).

 <p align="center">
 <IMG SRC="https://github.com/CSC3100/Swing/assets/3814755/8b5aa0b5-094a-44b6-ad29-2d94a807af0a" WIDTH=600>